 The number 1 question we get after one of our VCC details is "How do I keep my car this way?"
 So we wanted to put together a quick guide to aftercare for your vehicle.
-First thing to remember here.
+The first thing to remember here.
 Avoid HARSH and stay CLEAN.
 Put back the "soft cotton" rags you are using to scrub your pits, and the Dawn stays in the kitchen!
 Here is a list of things you need to get started.

 Get 2; 1 for the wash & 1 for rinse.
 A 3rd bucket will be for the wheels and tires